kurty51114/Assignment1_2420/README.md

 > ssh-keygen -t ed25519 -f ~/ssh/<key-name> -C "youremail@email.com"
 > ```

-This command uses the ssh-keygen module, and it takes the type (-t), filename (-f), and comment (-C) fields.
+This command uses the ssh-keygen module, and it takes the type (-t), filename (-f), and comment (-C).
 This command specifically uses the "ed25519" cryptography algorithm, points to the .ssh folder where the key will be created, and adds your email as a comment.

 Congratulations!
 You have successfully created an ssh key pair.
 Two files will be created, one file with the name you selected and one with a file extension *.pub*.
 The contents of these files contains the private and public keys, respectively.
 You will be using these keys later on in configurating connection to your droplet.